-Total revenues for fiscal 2016 were \$881.4 million, an increase of 5% from \$838.8 million in fiscal 2015.
-Revenue in each of our segments increased, with our Scores segment the primary driver increasing by 16% in fiscal 2016 compared to fiscal 2015.
-Our Applications and Decision Management Software segments increased by 1% and 2% in fiscal 2016 compared to fiscal 2015, respectively.
-We derive a significant portion of revenue internationally, and 36% and 40% of total consolidated revenues were derived from clients outside the U.S. during fiscal 2016 and 2015, respectively.
-A significant portion of our revenues are derived from the sale of products and services within the banking (including consumer credit) industry, and 72% and 69% of our revenues were derived from within this industry during fiscal 2016 and 2015, respectively.
-In addition, we derive a significant share of revenue from transactional or unit-based software license fees, transactional fees derived under scoring, network service or internal hosted software arrangements, annual software maintenance fees and annual license fees under long-term software license arrangements.
-Arrangements with transactional or unit-based pricing accounted for 69% and 67% of our revenues during fiscal 2016 and 2015, respectively.
+Total revenues for fiscal 2017 were \$932.2 million, an increase of 6% from \$881.4 million in fiscal 2016.
+Revenue in each of our segments increased, with our Scores segment the primary driver increasing by 10% in fiscal 2017 compared to fiscal 2016.
+Our Applications and Decision Management Software segments increased by 4% and 5% in fiscal 2017 compared to fiscal 2016, respectively.
+We derive a significant portion of revenues internationally, and 36% of total consolidated revenues were derived from clients outside the U.S. during each of fiscal 2017 and 2016.
+A significant portion of our revenues are derived from the sale of products and services within the banking (including consumer credit) industry, and 74% and 72% of our revenues were derived from within this industry during fiscal 2017 and 2016, respectively.
+In addition, we derive a significant share of revenues from transactional or unit-based software license fees, transactional fees derived under credit scoring, data processing, data management and SaaS subscription services arrangements, and annual software maintenance fees.
+Arrangements with transactional or unit-based pricing accounted for 70% and 69% of our revenues during fiscal 2017 and 2016, respectively.
 Revenue fluctuations in our business are primarily driven by changes in the transactional volume and license fees.